-To use the CloudMakers version you need to change the following in the CCDciel Preferences at the astrometry tab:
+To use this version with CCDciel you need to change the following in the CCDciel Preferences at the astrometry tab:

 If you use another version of astrometry.net on your Mac you must be sure it can be called from CCDciel without specifying a path.